camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 ### Preparation

-1. Adjust any values in the [variables.tf](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/terraform/variables.tf) to your liking.
+1. Adjust any values in the [variables.tf](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/terraform/variables.tf) file to your liking.
 For example, the target regions and their name or CIDR blocks of each cluster.
 2. Make sure that any adjustments are reflected in your [environment prerequisites](#environment-prerequisites) to ease the [in-cluster setup](#in-cluster-setup).
 3. Set up the authentication for the `AWS` provider.